 Thoughtful law review articles have pondered the problem.
 One finds a potential solution in application of the tort doctrine of strict liability to the vehicle owner, making legal responsibility akin to that one bears, as owner, for the conduct of his or her dog, or for the possession of hazardous or explosive materials.2 Another suggests the possibility of legislative limitation of liability to support this socially beneficial technology (apparently leaving plaintiffs uncompensated for their injuries); or, alternatively, federal preemption of state tort actions otherwise available to an injured plaintiff, so as to protect the fledgling driverless car industry.3 Still another suggests differentiating the respective legal responsibility, and resulting liability for injuries to plaintiffs, according to categories of vehicle users: attentive drivers, distracted drivers, diminished capabilities drivers, and disabled drivers.4

-Another possibility would be to assume the adequacy of current law: that is, that injured victims harmed by driverless cars will be compensated by product liability claims against the vehicle manufacturer.
+Another possibility would be to assume the adequacy of current law: that is, that injured victims harmed by driverless cars will be compensated by personal injury claims against the vehicle manufacturer.
 But this assumption has pitfalls as well.

 In fact, without much fanfare, the legislature started to deal with driverless cars over two years ago.
 Vehicle Code § 38750, passed in 2012, addresses insurance, monitoring, reporting, public hearing, potential regulations, and other requirements for testing autonomous vehicles; and it provides that they may be operated on public roads so long as, per subdivision (b)(2): “The driver shall be seated in the driver’s seat, monitoring the safe operation of the autonomous vehicle, and capable of taking over immediate manual control of the autonomous vehicle in the event of an autonomous technology failure or other emergency.”